 The Souq: professions, their divisions, and supervision

-The medieval Islamic Souq was a sophisticated enterprise that was highly organized and self-sufficient.
+The medieval Islamic Souq was a sophisticated, highly organized, and self-sufficient enterprise.
 The market was divided into different trades (sina’aat) and crafts (hiraf) essential to sustain an urban population.
 The retailers, shopkeepers, middlemen, and even peddlers of the same profession were congregated in the same lane or quarter for convenience’s sake, usually marked by bearing the name of the trade itself- i.e souq ash-shammaen (the candles market) and souq al-anbareen (ambergris souq), souq Al-halaweiyean (confectioner’s souq), and souq as-sanadiqeen (the chests souq) for selling wooden chests, boxes, and trunks for storage.

-Describing the souqs of Baghdad, al-Yaqubi observed that for the traders of each specific good or service, there were defined lanes and that no group or trade was mixed with any other nor was a category being sold with another category.
-He also noticed that the crafts within the market area were kept separate from each other, with each type of craft having its own lane.
+Describing the souqs of Baghdad, al-Yaqubi observed that for the traders of each specific good or service, there were defined lanes and that no group or trade was mixed with any other, nor was a category being sold with another category.
+He also noticed that the crafts in the market area were kept separate, with each type in its own lane.
 4

-If we examine Medieval market inspection manuals (hisba) written in different Arabo-Islamic cities, one would marvel at the specialization level of each craft and its subdivisions.
-According to al-shirazi’s hisba manual, he recounts supervising well over 36 professions and sub-professions selling various foodstuffs and their cooking, textile work, apothecaries and pharmacists, doctors, veterinarians, oculists, bone casters, surgeons, cobblers, goldsmiths, jewelers, cashiers, coppersmiths, blacksmiths, ironmongers, potters, ceramic sellers, glassware sellers, wood sellers, sawdust sellers, and carpenters, builders, gypsum craftsmen and brick makers, slave merchants, real estate agents, and beasts of burden brokers, bathhouse supervisors, cuppers and blood-letters, boy and girls’ tutors, and supervision over non-muslims (collecting taxes and moral conducts).
+If we examine Medieval market inspection manuals (hisba) from different Arabo-Islamic cities, one would marvel at the level of specialization in each craft and its subdivisions.
+According to the Egyptian hisba manual written by Ibn-bassam, he recounts supervising well over 36 professions and sub-professions selling various foodstuffs and their cooking, textile work, apothecaries and pharmacists, doctors, veterinarians, oculists, bone casters, surgeons, cobblers, goldsmiths, jewelers, cashiers, coppersmiths, blacksmiths, ironmongers, potters, ceramic sellers, glassware sellers, wood sellers, sawdust sellers, and carpenters, builders, gypsum craftsmen and brick makers, slave merchants, real estate agents, and beasts of burden brokers, bathhouse supervisors, cuppers and blood-letters, boy and girls’ tutors, and supervision over non-muslims (collecting taxes and moral conducts).

 For example, souqs specializing in food had different shops selling fruits, vegetables, pulses, grains, meats, poultry, seafood, and dairy that people would buy for their consumption.
-Within the food souqs, public market cooks were assigned to stalls tasked with cooking various meals for people who would’ve purchased the ingredients from the market beforehand, or the meals were prepared fresh inside the stalls and sold to the masses.
-Sometimes the food was sent for order and delivered as takeout to residences and homes, or consumed right away at eateries and restaurants within the market.
+In the food souqs, public market cooks were assigned to stalls, where they prepared meals for customers who had purchased the ingredients beforehand, or they prepared fresh meals in the stalls and sold them to the public.
+Sometimes the food was ordered and delivered as takeout to homes, or eaten right away at restaurants and eateries in the market.

-Average-income households and poor folks didn’t cook in their houses due to limitations of space and safety precautions.
-In contrast, the affluent and elite had private kitchens built in their residences with proper chefs and personnel handling the food.
+Average-income households and poor folks didn’t cook at home due to space limitations and safety concerns.
+In contrast, the affluent and elite had private kitchens in their residences, with professional chefs and staff handling the food.

-Each market cook was designated to cook a specific meal item or a dish that was either savory or sweet.
+Each market cook was assigned to prepare a specific meal item, either savory or sweet.
 They ranged from bread bakers, meat roasters, fish cooks and fryers, sausage cooks, and porridge (Hareesa) cooks, to confectioners, doughnut (Zalabiyeh) fryers, sweet beverage sellers, and juicers.
-There were ancillary food items that were allotted a separate workshop, like millers (flour grinders), spice sellers, vinegar, sugar, salt sellers, ghee, and oil sellers.
+There were ancillary food items that were allotted a separate workshop, such as millers (flour grinders), spice sellers, vinegar, sugar, salt, ghee, and oil sellers.

-The textile industry, like the food industry, was equally as specialized due to its prominence as one, if not the most lucrative, commercial industry for Medieval people.
-The handling of textiles in their raw and unfinished forms required multiple processes, with each process having a specific seller/dealer such as the spinner (ghazzal), weaver (ha’ik), dyer (sabbagh), linen workers (kattan), and cotton fluffer (naddaf) and comber (qattan) until a finished piece of fabric is made.
+The textile industry, like the food industry, was equally specialized due to its prominence as one of the most lucrative commercial industries for Medieval people.
+The handling of textiles in their raw and unfinished forms required multiple processes, with each process having a specific seller/dealer, such as the spinner (ghazzal), weaver (ha’ik), dyer (sabbagh), linen workers (kattan), and cotton fluffer (naddaf) and comber (qattan) until a finished piece of fabric is made.

-The finished fabrics are sold as raw or ready-to-wear clothing (dress, pants, robe, etc).
+The finished fabrics are sold as raw materials or ready-to-wear clothing (dresses, pants, robes, etc.).
 Garment-making professionals included the tailor (khayyat), hemming and mending professional (rafaa’), embroiderer (tarraz), pattern professional (raqqam), not to mention clothiers (bazzaz), silk merchants (Harairriean), and cap makers (Al-qalanisean).
 The process of washing fabrics and clothing was similarly divided into different domains like the fuller (qassar), launderer (ghassal), and finally, the starcher (nasha’), which prepares the garment for ironing, and batting professional (daqqaq)–the word daq meaning to beat or pound.
-A separate market (souq Al-abbareen) sold all the accompanying implements needed for sewing, from scissors, threads, and different types and sizes of sewing needles.
+A separate market (Souq Al-Abbareen) sold all the sewing implements needed, including scissors, threads, and various types and sizes of needles.

-Also, these trades and professions were divided according to their respectability in terms of their proximity to the city’s grand mosque.
-Crafts and trades deemed most respectable and pristine according to Islamic jurisprudence such as candle sellers, herbalists, incense merchants, perfumers, and textile merchants as well as items that booksellers and binders would sell were placed close to the central mosque within the city complex, while less respectable and unsanitary crafts that were undesirable to the sensibilities of the urban population like trash-collectors, saddle-makers, potters, and tanneries were situated on the peripheries of the city.
+Also, these trades and professions were divided by their respectability, based on their proximity to the city’s grand mosque.
+Crafts and trades deemed most respectable and pristine according to Islamic jurisprudence, such as candle sellers, herbalists, incense merchants, perfumers, and textile merchants, as well as items that booksellers and binders would sell, were placed close to the central mosque within the city complex.
+In contrast, less respectable and unsanitary crafts that were undesirable to the sensibilities of the urban population, such as trash collectors, saddle makers, potters, and tanneries, were situated on the city’s periphery.

-Trades that could cause hazardous conditions, especially those necessitating the use of fire (bakeries, blacksmiths, oven workers), were advised to prop their stalls away from vendors selling items that would easily catch fire, like herbalists, chemists, and wood sellers.
+Trades that could cause hazardous conditions, especially those that required the use of fire (bakeries, blacksmiths, oven workers), were advised to prop their stalls away from vendors selling items that could easily catch fire, such as herbalists, chemists, and wood sellers.

-Each trade was headed by a master (‘arrif) who had reached the pinnacle of expertise in that particular field and would be appointed by the market supervisor (muhatsib) to monitor and root out any fraudulent activities, supervise weights and measures, and regulate prices, and ensured that daily business ran as seamlessly as possible.
-The muhtasib was also tasked with collecting tax revenue from the merchants and sellers, upholding the market’s affairs (sanitation, equipped facilities), public morality, and religious duties, especially when it came to ensuring merchants and customers observed prayer times at the mosque.
+Each trade was headed by a professional (‘arrif) who had reached the pinnacle of expertise in that particular field and would be appointed by the market supervisor (muhatsib) to monitor and root out any fraudulent activities, supervise weights and measures, regulate prices, and ensure that daily business ran as seamlessly as possible.
+The muhtasib was also tasked with collecting tax revenue from merchants and sellers, upholding market affairs (sanitation and equipped facilities), public morality, and religious duties, especially ensuring that merchants and customers observed the mosque’s prayer times.

 - ABDULLATIF AWAD, J. (1984).
 ISLAMIC SOUQS (BAZAARS) IN THE URBAN CONTEXT: THE SOUQ OF NABLUS [Master’s Thesis]. https://core.ac.uk/download/pdf/33362255.pdf ↩︎